Conservation Grade Double Glazing

-Each double glazed unit has stick on leads that are applied to conservation grade glass.
-We then solder the joints and patinate both the window lead and the boundary lead to not only protect it but also to more accurately emulate an original leaded light.
+We then solder the joints and patinate both the window lead and the boundary lead.
+This not only protects it but also helps to accurately mimic original leaded light.